subhadipchowdhury/subhadipchowdhury.github.io/mentoring/index.md

 __The College of Wooster__

-* *Using Differential Equations to Model the Effects of Climate Change on the Great Lakes* - Molly Likins, 2021-22 (ongoing)
+* *In Hot Water!
+Using Numerical Analysis to show the Effects of Climate Change on the Great Lakes* - Molly Likins, 2021-22
-* *Cardinality, Infinity, and the Continuum Hypothesis* -  Sabrina Helck, 2021-22 (ongoing)
+* *The Infinity Conundrum: Understanding Topics in Set Theory and the Continuum Hypothesis* -  Sabrina Helck, 2021-22

 __Bowdoin College__